dozoisch/react-redux-provide/README.md

 Queries replicators with a `handleQuery` method to retrieve an array of states representing any provider instance partially matching the `state` argument.
 If `doInstantiate` is `true`, providers will be instantiated based on each state and passed to the `callback`.
 If `doInstantiate` is `false` or omitted, only the array of states is passed to the `callback`.

-## Reserved component props
+## Contextual component props

+These properties are passed down via `context` and are used interally by this library.
+You can override them with your own props at any time, but in most cases you should never have to do that.

 ### providers

 Object containing all of the providers used throughout the app.
 The top level component should receive this prop.
 You can also pass a new `providers` object (along with a new `providerInstances` object) at any level, but you typically shouldn't do that.
-This is passed down via `context`.

 ### providerInstances

 Object containing all of the instantiated providers.
-This is passed down via `context`.

 ### activeQueries

 Object containing any queries being handled at the time.
-This is passed down via `context`.

 ### queryResults

 Object containing the latest query results.

-This is passed down via `context`.
+## Query-related component props

+There are a handful of props you can use for finding provider instances whose states have been replicated to (stored within) data sources.

 ### query